What is EPR? It starts with sustainable product design

 Extended producer responsibility (EPR) is a waste and pollution management concept that encourages companies to design more sustainable and recyclable products and manufacturing processes.
-To be compliant, businesses must demonstrate their efforts toward achieving a circular economy model, including product reuse, buyback, and recycling programmes.
-And while many companies are self-motivated to be better environmental stewards, EPR takes a more practical approach and recognises that the best environmental results can be achieved when manufacturers, rather than local governments, are held responsible for the cost of sustainability – from raw materials sourcing to end-of-life and recycling.
+To be compliant, businesses must demonstrate their efforts toward achieving a circular economy model, including product reuse, buyback, and recycling programs.
+And while many companies are self-motivated to be better environmental stewards, EPR takes a more practical approach and recognizes that the best environmental results can be achieved when manufacturers, rather than local governments, are held responsible for the cost of sustainability – from raw materials sourcing to end-of-life and recycling.

-The urgency and pressure to implement EPR compliance originated with the near-crisis levels of municipal waste in many of the largest urban centres.
-The exponential rise in e-commerce and growing consumer expectations for choice and speedy fulfilment have accelerated the rise in municipal trash which, by 2050, is estimated to grow to 3.40 billion tons globally.
+The urgency and pressure to implement EPR compliance originated with the near-crisis levels of municipal waste in many of the largest urban centers.
+The exponential rise in e-commerce and growing consumer expectations for choice and speedy fulfillment have accelerated the rise in municipal trash which, by 2050, is estimated to grow to 3.40 billion tons globally.
 And today, although 80% of the items currently disposed of in landfills are recyclable, only 20% of this content actually gets recycled.

 Adding insult to injury are the growing levels of industrial and hazardous waste, driving businesses and governments alike to demand a fundamental rethink as to how products are used and produced.
 Forward-thinking companies are thus reworking their product design processes, choosing green materials and sustainable packaging, and embracing circular models in response to (and anticipation of) more government intervention.

 “I see regulations as signals of design failure… The goal should be to design things that are so safe they don’t need to be regulated.”

 Circular design and the move away from "take-make-waste"